ilyeshuk/TV/README.md

-Follow the evolution of your habits with my web site : [Habit Tracker Evolution] (https://habit-tracker-evolution.netlify.app/).
+Follow the evolution of your habits and your tasks with my web site : TrackVibe https://trackvibe.netlify.app/ .

 If you have suggestions to improve the site by adding new features, I would be immensely grateful for your help.

 Guidelines : minimalist, simple, modern and efficient.

-Here are some features I'd like to add (feel free to suggest your own ideas):
+Here are some features I'd like to add at my website (feel free to suggest your own ideas):
   - User authentication.
+  - Make the code more secure without security vulnerability
+  - Make the interface more modern

+Here are some features I'd like to add at my homepage (feel free to suggest your own ideas):
   - Saving habits and other user data legally with the permision of the user to a database with authentication.
   - Organizing habits into multiple categories.
-  - Make the code more secure without security vulnerability
-  - Make the interface more modern
   - Analyze the data : the habits you have done the least and the most

-  - Table for tasks to be done
+Here are some features I'd like to add at my habit's page (feel free to suggest your own ideas):
   - Add an AI Chat to help the user to do his habits who analyze automatically your habits (motivation and advice)

+Here are some features I'd like to add at my homepage (feel free to suggest your own ideas):
+  - The homepage is to empty